Ceiling vs. Wall Access Doors: Architect’s Guide to the Best Options

 Key Features to Consider

 - Installation and Use: Wall-mounted panels are typically quicker to install and maintain.
 Access is straightforward, and service teams can work without added tools or equipment to reach the door.
-This can help reduce downtime and limit disruption in occupied spaces.

 Product Spotlight